WDI-SEA/oop-prototype-car/readme.md

 * `c1.paint(false)`
   * Should return === 'car can only be painted with real color, please input a string'

+**Run all the tests by running `yarn test`**

 ### Phase IV

+Continue to write more tests, try to create the assertion first at `carTest.js` before writing the implementation code on `Car.js`

 * `Car.start()`
   * Should change the running value of the car to `true`.